yikuizh/edlstm_flood_prediction/README.md

 # Sample codes for paper 'Generalization of an Encoder-decoder LSTM model for flood prediction in ungauged catchments':
 The repository includes two sample codes of the pipelline for using LSTM model to set up, train, and evaluate a regional and PUB flood prediction model.
-1) Regional model: The LSTM-regional model will be trained on flood events at all 35 catchments, 50% as training, 25% as validation, 25% as test.
+1) Regional model: The Encoder-decoder LSTM-regional model will be trained on flood events at all 35 catchments, 50% as training, 25% as validation, 25% as test.
 Namely one model for prediction on all catchments.
 2) PUB model: K-fold split strategy is introduced to achieve pseduo PUB prediction.
-The LSTM-PUB models are trained on flood events at k-1 folds of catchments as gauged catchments, and test on catchments the rest fold as ungauged catchments.
+The ED-LSTM-PUB models are trained on flood events at k-1 folds of catchments as gauged catchments, and test on catchments the rest fold as ungauged catchments.
 The process is repeated for k times until all catchments are test as ungauged catchments once.

 # Steps to Recreate Results from Paper:
 1) Prepare your dataset: Slice your continuous observation data into individual flood event.
 Better include runoff, precipitation, and temperature data.